 Unwind with a view at the Cable Top Eatery, located at the top of the Cable Car offering a range of local food and drinks, gelatos, pizzas, wine and NZ craft beers.

 Right next door is the fragrance emporium Fragrifert with its unique Victorian décor and perfume distillery.
-Just a short stroll from behind the Cable Car Museum (follow the green line) is The Vest Practice Fashion Boutique and Gourmet pantry, inside the historic Dominion Observatory.

 While exploring Wellington's beautiful Botanic Gardens look out for the Picnic Café, located beside the Begonia house in the heart of Wellington's beautiful Botanic Garden a great place to refuel before continuing on your walk.